 The great thing about the Weeping Norway Spruce is its versatility.
 Because it can be trained into many forms, it is attractive growing over rocks and gravel; as a feature in an Asian-themed garden; planted on terraces and slopes; trained on walls and fences; or even grown in a large pot on a terrace.
 To train your tree on a sunny wall, attach horizontal wires across the wall 18 inches apart.
 Tie the branches loosely to the wires, training them upwards and spreading them out as the tree grows.
 It is possible to cover a large area of a wall, even 10 feet tall or more, with a Weeping Norway Spruce, to make a unique and very attractive feature out of a blank and sterile space.

 Staking Your Tree

 To train your Weeping Norway Spruce into a taller specimen, use a tall steel rod as a stake and attach a sturdy branch to it, pointing the branch upwards.
 As the new shoots develop, continue to train one up the rod until you reach the height you want.
 Side branches will naturally develop and of course they will be weeping and will cascade down to the ground.
 You can even use two or three rods to develop a larger specimen.

-We are pleased to be able to offer this plant to our customers, and for anyone looking for a unique but easily grown specimen plant this is a great opportunity.
-However our stocks can be limited, so act now and bring the special character of the Weeping Norway Spruce into your own garden.
+We are pleased to be able to offer this special plant to our customers, and for anyone looking for a unique but easily grown specimen plant this is a great opportunity.
+However, our stocks can be limited, so act now and bring the special character of the Weeping Norway Spruce into your own garden.